-The Covid-19 IgG/IgM Antibody Rapid Test by Healgen Labs, is one of the most accurate test on the market.
-This test identifies qualitative and differential detection of SARS CoV-2 proteins to determine if you’ve had exposure to COVID-19 and have developed antibodies that potentially protect against the virus.
+The Covid-19 IgG/IgM Antibody Rapid Tests by Healgen Labs and Assure Technologies are two of the most accurate tests on the market.
+These tests identify qualitative and differential detection of SARS CoV-2 antibodies to determine whether you’ve had exposure to COVID-19 and have developed antibodies that potentially protect against the virus or if you have early antibodies indicating ongoing infection.
 This test is not used to diagnose active or acute SARS-COV-2 infection.
-If an acute infection is suspected, direct testing by molecular methods for SARS-COV-2 is necessary.
+If acute infection is suspected, direct testing by molecular methods for SARS-COV-2 is necessary.

 Antibody testing is a simple blood test that reveals IgM’s that may be present in early infection or pre-symptomatic individuals, and IgG’s that are produced in response to infection.
 Though not a magic bullet, a past infection does offer some degree of immunity for some period of time.
 Bonus if you get an IgG, Plasma donations from recovered candidates are in great demand!
 We test employees with both solutions which provide a clearer picture of incidence and prevalence in the community and in your workplace.